 - Maximise local participation and employment (including work readiness if appropriate) - Maximise Indigenous participation and employment - Employ apprentices and trainees (including work readiness if appropriate).

-CuString is in the process of establishing an ICN portal for the registration of interest for businesses wishing to be involved in the project.
-The portal will allow businesses to register their details.
+CuString and the Project Construction team has developed a Local Industry Participation Plan for the potential businesses wishing to be involved in the project.
 This information will be made available to organisations tendering for the major contractor roles.